CheckoutFinland/psp-api/docs/README.md

 --- | --- | ---
 checkout-account | numeric | Checkout account ID, eg. 375917
 checkout-algorithm | string | Used signature algorithm, either sha256 or sha512
-checkout-method | string | HTTP verb of request, either GET or POST checkout-nonce | string | Unique identifier for this request checkout-timestamp | string | ISO 8601 date time checkout-transaction-id | string | Checkout transaction ID when accessing single transaction - not required for new payment request
+checkout-method | string | HTTP verb of the request, either GET or POST checkout-nonce | string | Unique identifier for this request checkout-timestamp | string | ISO 8601 date time checkout-transaction-id | string | Checkout transaction ID when accessing single transaction - not required for a new payment request

 The HTTP verb, nonce and timestamp are used to mitigate various replay and timing attacks.
-Below is an example of the payload passed to a HMAC function:
+Below is an example payload passed to a HMAC function:

 ```
 checkout-account:1234\n